News

 Latest Releases

-WASHINGTON – U.S. Senators Amy Klobuchar (D-MN) and Tina Smith (D-MN) announced they secured significant federal funding for Mahnomen County Airport for infrastructure improvements.
-The grant provides $203,400 to start Phase 1 of the Runway 17/35 improvement project.
-Improvements include updating the existing lighting and rehabilitating 3,400 feet of paved runway.
-“Mahnomen County Airport is an essential link for area residents and businesses,” said Klobuchar.
+WASHINGTON – U.S. Senators Amy Klobuchar (D-MN) and Tina Smith (D-MN) announced they secured significant federal funding for Staples Municipal Airport for infrastructure improvements.
+The grant provides $838,242 to construct a new 9,600 square foot hangar for aircraft storage.
+“Staples Municipal Airport is an essential link for residents and businesses in Wadena County and beyond,” said Klobuchar.
 “This federal grant will make needed infrastructure updates to ensure the airport can continue serving travelers for years to come.”
 “I’m glad to see the Biden-Harris administration once again delivering for travelers in Minnesota and around the country,” said Smith.
-“Small and regional airports like the Mahnomen County Airport are vital parts of their communities and this funding will go directly towards rehabilitating the runway to ensure it is safe for passengers and crew.”
+“Small and regional airports like the Staples Municipal Airport are vital parts of their communities and this funding will go directly towards building an aircraft storage facility to ensure all planes are safely stored and secured.”
 This funding is from the Airport Improvement Program (AIP), which provides federal grants for airport infrastructure projects such as runways, taxiways, signage, lighting, and markings. ###

 en_USEnglish